sgtlambda/johnnycache/readme.md

 Default: `true`

 Whether the returned promise should only resolve once the process is completely finished (safer, but potentially less performant).
-When set to `false` and some result is saved to the cache, an instance of `StoringResult`, which will have a property `savedToCache`.
-This property is a promise that will resolve to an instance of `SavedToCache`.
+When set to `false` and some result is saved to the cache, the Promise will resolve to an instance of `StoringResult` as soon as the actual (to-be-cached) operation completed. `StoringResult` will then have a property `savedToCache`, a promise that will resolve to an instance of `SavedToCache`.

 ## License